Why do truck drivers struggle with drowsy driving?

 Delays and time off

 Another issue is that time off isn’t always really time off.
 In theory, a trucker may stop driving and “rest” for eight hours.
 But that’s not necessarily eight hours of sleep.
 It may be a half hour of finding a parking spot and locking down the truck.
-It could be an hour at a local diner to eat.
-It could be another hour answering emails and phone calls that the trucker wisely ignored on the road.
+A trucker might spend an hour eating at a local diner and another hour catching up on emails and calls wisely ignored while driving.
 After that, it could take another half hour for the driver to fall asleep.
 Suddenly, that eight-hour rest is really just five hours of sleep if they’re lucky.

 Pay systems